monkeyphp/open-weather-map/README.md

 one request every 10 minutes (or 600 seconds).

-It is possible to override the default implementation by constructing the OpenWeatherMap instance with the following parameters, setting _MINLIFETIME_ to the limit you require.
+It is possible to override the default implementation by constructing the OpenWeatherMap instance with the following parameters, setting 'minLifetime' to the limit you require.

 For example, set this value to 300 to throttle requests to 1 time per 5 minutes.

     $options = array(
         'connectorFactory' => array(
             'lock' => array(
                 'options' => array(
-                    'minLifetime' => _MINLIFETIME_
+                    'minLifetime' => 300
                 )
             )
         )